FasterXML/jackson-module-afterburner/README.md

 At this point module should be considered experimental, but it does work for use cases I have tried so far; including jvm-serializers [https://github.com/eishay/jvm-serializers] benchmark (where it helps Jackson data-bind get within 10-15% of "jackson/manual" performance; and 15-20 for Smile).

+Current master branch works with Jackson 2.0.x:, and this is the actively developed version.
-Current master branch is based on Jackson 2.0.0-SNAPSHOT: older builds (1.9.4) are still available, and source is under "1.x" branch.
+Older builds (1.9.4) are still available, and source is under "1.x" branch, but no further development is planned for this version.

 ## Usage